Back to Top

 Signs of dysgraphia can show up early, especially when children begin to write more frequently at school.
 Here’s what to look for:

-• Difficulty spacing letters or writing on the line
+• Trouble keeping letters evenly spaced or aligned on the line

 • Trouble forming letters or remembering how to write them